The European Medicines Agency (EMA) charges and collects fees from pharmaceutical companies for carrying out pharmacovigilance activities.

 The Agency charges two types of fees for pharmacovigilance activities:

-The income from annual fees supports the implementation and maintenance of measures from the 2010 pharmacovigilance legislation, including:
+- an annual fee, charged for nationally authorised medicines only.
+This fee is due on 1 July every year as of 2015.
+It supports the implementation and maintenance of measures from the 2010 pharmacovigilance legislation, including:

 - literature monitoring;